mpwsh/exchange-observer/readme.md

 docker-compose down
 ```

+### Tip:

+If you only want to trade coins going up by a lot, set the `min_deviation` setting to something higher.

 ### More disclaimers:

 The [producer](./producer) websocket gets disconnected constantly.
-It will reconnect after connection gets closed, but thats just cheating lol, and we miss around 5 seconds of data which affect trading a lot.
+It will reconnect after connection gets closed, but thats just cheating lol, and we miss around 5 seconds of data which affects trading decisions.

 ## TODO: